jmcuneo/a4-components-a25/README.md

 - Username: `example@gmail.com`
 - Password: `Password123`

+- I used Next.js's file-based routing system alongside Express routing.
+Next.js handles the frontend routing, while Express handles the backend API routes.
+This proved to be challenging when trying to deploy to vercel, as the backend had to be serverless.
+The easiest solution was to use Next.js API routes for the backend, but this assignment requires the use of Express.
+- I implemented (some) server-side rendering (SSR) using Next.js.
+This was a new to me, as I have only ever used client-side rendering (CSR) with React in the past.
+Not being able to use React hooks made it a bit challenging, but I was able to figure it out with some research.
+Many of the examples I saw online brought the db connection logic into the component file, but I instead used the "use server" directive to make get and post requests using axios.

 - TODO: Alternative hosting service achievement (if applicable)
 - TODO: 100% Lighthouse achievement (if applicable)